Editor’s note: This post on Sponsored Jobs was updated October 2019.

 Non-sponsored jobs—what they are and how they work

 Non-sponsored job listings are jobs that are aggregated by our search engine or posted for free by employers.
-New jobs are added to Indeed every day—9.8 jobs per second, to be exact.
+New jobs are added to Indeed every day—10 jobs per second globally, to be exact.
 And as these new jobs appear, non-sponsored listings move lower in the search results.

 Therefore, it’s important to optimize your non-sponsored listings so that candidates want to apply to your jobs.
-But how can you make sure you’re getting the most out of your non-sponsored jobs?
+But how can you make sure you’re getting the most out of your jobs that are not sponsored?

 First, it’s important to make sure your listings follow Indeed’s job posting guidelines.
 The requirements for high-quality listings includes things like being original and detailed with your job description, as well as not using offensive content or discriminating against candidates.